Fortifying Your SDLC: Automating Security with Penetration Testing

 5. Prioritize Vulnerabilities: Avoid being overtaken by an abundance of weaknesses.
 Establish a system to rank problems according to their potential effect and seriousness.
 Prioritize resolving the most important vulnerabilities first.

-6. Enhance Pentesting with ASM and EM: For greater coverage and resource optimization, pair penetration testing with additional security mechanisms like Attack Surface Management (ASM) and Exposure Management (EM).
+6. Enhance Pentesting with ASM and EM: Complement penetration testing with other security mechanisms such as Attack Surface Management (ASM) and Exposure Management (EM) so as to gain wider coverage and maximize resources.

-8. Take Compliance Requirements into Account: Ensure that penetration testing procedures comply with all applicable laws and rules, such as GDPR, PCI DSS, and HIPAA.
+8. Take Compliance Requirements into Account: Ensure all penetration test procedures comply with all applicable laws and regulations such as GDPR, PCI DSS, and HIPAA.

 Wrapping Up